 It's hard to remember a time when everything you mused, liked and—let's face it—ate, wasn't documented on social media.
 And the effects have certainly been felt where our wardrobes are concerned.
 For many, posing for an outfit photograph has become part of their daily routines.
-Of course, some have carved impressive careers from doing so, but at what cost?
+Some have carved impressive careers from doing so, but at what cost?
 As it turns out, a financial one.

-Vinyl outwear may seem polarising, but Ada has worn hers relentlessly this year.
-Her favourite pieces to pair it with are pink satin dresses and skirts, as well as checked trousers and white footwear—all statement in their own right.
+Ada has worn her camel leather coat relentlessly lately.
+Her favourite pieces to pair it with are pink satin dresses and skirts, which creates a gorgeous colour pairing, as well as checked trousers and white footwear—all statement in their own right.

 Midi dresses are an integral part of Erica Davies's wardrobe, though the one she seems to reach for most-often is this purple satin style.
 The busy print allows for minimal styling—just add your favourite jewels and pared-back shoes.